 Gulfs are defined as a portion of the ocean that penetrates the land.
 Covering an area of about 1,800 km2, the Gulf of Fonseca is a portion of the Pacific Ocean located in Northern Central America.
+The Gulf of Fonseca is a shallow water body that is bordered by Honduras in the northeast, El Salvador in the northwest, and Nicaragua in the southeast.

 Important Geographical Features